ajalan065/Google-Cloud-Vision-API-Integration/README.txt

 Taxonomy tagging using Label Detection
 --------------------------------------
 Label Detection feature of the Google Cloud Vision API has been used for taxonomy tagging purpose.
+Note: The number of results returned by the Vision API for labels is configurable.
+The user can set the value on /admin/config/media/google_vision.
+If not set, the default value is considered to be 5.

 Step by step instructions are given below:
 1. Create taxonomy vocabulary for your labels (tags).